fbpx Skip to Content

 • Sometimes Gallo Pinto is served with sausages, and sometimes with plantains.
 You usually see it with fried or poached eggs, but I chose to serve it with scrambled because I know my girls will eat scrambled better.

-• I also served our skillet Gallo Pinto with sweet fried cinnamon-sugar plantains, fresh sliced avocado, and tomatoes.
+• I also served our skillet Gallo Pinto with sweet fried cinnamon-sugar fried plantains, fresh sliced avocado, and tomatoes.

 What does Gallo Pinto Taste Like?